From The Red Hook Journal:

 Jeff Koons has In-depth results, Janine Antoni does not.
 Cindy Sherman, yes, Robert Gober, no. I Googled a few new names, which turned into making a list, which turned into creating a database.
 I wanted to know what the Google canon looked like.
 Does it resemble that of the art world?
 Could the two canons be compared to reveal a secret data structure underpinning all artistic legacies?
 Here’s the answer, in depth.

-Industry vs. Machine: Canonization, Localization, and the Algorithm 2014 Information visualization 1300 x 1300 pixels Commissioned by CCS Bard for the Red Hook Journal
+Industry vs. Machine: Canonization, Localization, and the Algorithm 2014 Interactive information visualization 1300 x 1300 pixels Commissioned by CCS Bard for the Red Hook Journal